EricCJoyce/The-Recognitions/Action_Recognition/3_Train_Network/README.md

 ## 3.0 - Enactment clean-up (if applicable or desirable)

+### edit_mask_artifacts.py

+Use an interactive sub-program to clean up the mask artifacts.
+You must specify an enactment and an instance within that enactment.
+This script will then iterate over all masks and frames containing this instance and allow you to inspect/edit mask artifacts for that instance.

+All changes are saved to an `*.editlist` file.

+### refine-dataset/Makefile

+This make-file builds the sub-programs called by the script above.

 ## 3.1 - Prepare training and validation sets

 ## 3.2 - Prepare training workspace